 Campus Safety is active in its goal to help keep Campbell University a safe and secure environment to learn, work, and live.
 We strive to provide quality law enforcement and security services to our students, faculty, and guests.
-We work diligently to support, protect and serve the University community through professional services.
+We work diligently to support, protect, and serve the University through professional services.

-The department is located at 520 Leslie Campbell Ave., Buies Creek, NC.
-Campus Safety is available at all times to assist members of the University community.
-Campus Safety can be reached at 910-893-1375 (non-emergencies) or by dialing 1911 from a University phone line.
+The department is located at 520 Leslie Campbell Avenue Lillington, North Carolina.
+Campus Safety is available 24/7 to assist the University.
+Campus Safety can be reached at 910-893-1375 (non-emergencies) or by dialing 1911 from a university phone line.